baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-batman-adv-on-raspberry-pi.md

 To do this, you don't using `ssh` to connect with the Raspberry Pi, but just using a terminal, say with [screen][29] using a [console cable][30].

-# Step 2: Setting up Wireless Networking
+# Step 2: Setting up Ad-Hoc Wireless Networking
 The next step is to get wireless networking working properly on the Pi’s.
 The steps above gives you a managed wireless connection, the typically one where the device connects to a router.